LordVGames/ArtifactOfTheUnchained/README.md

 - Headstompers
 - Cryptic Source from Starstorm 2

+I was also unable to let twisted elite effects proc items, as it's internally seen as razorwire which this artifact prevents from proccing items.
+That means this artifact indirectly nerfs twisted elites!

 ## Bugs/Suggestions
 Due to the way this artifact works I have a feeling that either the procs from some mod somewhere gets turned off when it shouldn't, or I missed an item that needs to be explicitly checked for to prevent item proccing.